gerasim13/libawe/README.md

 libawe
 ======

 libawe is a fully-software audio library written in C++11.
 It uses PortAudio for audio output and libsndfile for decoding sound files.
+The modules in this library is designed to be easy to modify, extended and/or removed depending on what your project needs.

 Installation
 ------------